-This initiative is supported by 17 scientists belonging to different research institutions (Spanish Institute of Oceanography, IEO; University of Basque Country, UPV-EHU; Institute of Marine Sciences, ICM-CSIC; Dalhousie University, Halifax, Canada; Marine Research Center, CIMA-Xunta de Galicia; University of Santiago de Compostela, UsC) and led by IEO (Oceanographic Centers of Murcia, Baleares, Málaga and Canarias).
+This initiative is supported by scientists belonging to different research institutions (Spanish Institute of Oceanography, IEO-CSIC; University of Basque Country, UPV-EHU; Institute of Marine Sciences, ICM-CSIC; Dalhousie University, Halifax, Canada) and led by the Oceanographic Center of Murcia (IEO-CSIC).

 The Mar Menor (37°48′ 52.847″ N, 0° 47′ 2.431″ W) is a hypersaline protected lagoon located in the southeast of Spain.
 It is one of the largest coastal lagoons in the Mediterranean region, as well as in Europe.
 The lagoon average depth is 3.6 m with an extension of 135.5 km2.
-A sandbar called La Manga, of about 23 km in length and a maximum width of 900 m, separates the lagoon and the Mediterranean Sea with three shallow main channels connecting both water bodies.
-Traditionally, the Mar Menor has been an oligotrophic and hypersaline (53-70 ups) ecosystem with sedimentary bottoms dominated by seagrasses but current salinity is about 42-48 ppt.
+A sandbar called La Manga separates the lagoon and the Mediterranean Sea with five channels connecting both water bodies.
+Traditionally, the Mar Menor has been an oligotrophic and hypersaline (53-70 ups) ecosystem with sedimentary bottoms dominated by seagrasses but since the 70s salinity decrease until 42-45 psu due to the dredging of one of the channels, which increased water exchange with the Mediterranean.
+As a result, the flat oyster and other species were able to colonize the lagoon and a population of 135 million individuals developed during the 90s.
+This population has been reduced in last decades so that today only isolated individuals are observed near the rocky bottoms around the islands of the lagoon.

 - gain KNOWLEDGE on the feeding physiology of the oyster and its nutrient extraction capability to recover eutrophic environments.